rrcobb/backgammon/Readme.md

 - we create and keep around a lot of duplicate game objects. might not be needed
 - walking through every result to add further steps to it seems potentially slow; maybe we could keep a list of positions with pieces, and check that instead?
 Maybe we could check through the rolls, and then subsequently re-check with the positions that the rolls give us access to.
 Maybe that's the same as we have now?
 - handle doubles specially, so it's not in our core loop?

+## benchmarking

+there's something funny about the game!
+I think sometimes it gets hung on some situation, and is deadlocked? some games take 1e7 rolls, but it's pretty rare.
+Shows up in the benchmarking.

+Usually, the benchmark finds that a full game takes about 3ms to run.
+However, sometimes it is much longer!
+If the game is allowed to take lots more turns, it's possible for it to run quite a long time.

+Also... choosing the moves seems like it takes a lot of the time? like, random is much slower than first option.

 ## Reading